-False doctrine and deceptive teachings proliferate today, and in this passage John gives us some strategies in identifying those professing the truth, yet believing an erroneous gospel.
-Such people have, "a form of godliness, yet deny the truth of the gospel of grace," delivered to us by Christ's apostles and recorded in Scripture.
+False doctrine and deceptive teachings proliferate today, and in this passage, John gives us some strategies in identifying those professing the truth, yet believing an erroneous gospel.
+Such people have: "A form of godliness, yet deny the truth of the gospel of grace."

-Someone who has been saved by grace through faith in Christ whose life is not a testimony of the truth... though eternally saved and secure in Christ because of their faith in Him, will live a defeated life and dishonour the Lord Who bought them.
+Someone who has been saved by grace through faith in Christ whose life is not a testimony of the truth (though they are eternally saved and secure in Christ because of their faith in Him), will live a defeated life and dishonour the Lord Who bought them.
 Their life will be saved, but they will not receive a reward for living godly in Christ Jesus.
 They will be saved... 'as if by fire'.

 Heavenly Father, thank You for the many teachings that warn about false teachers.
-Help me to be discerning when meeting those who pretend to be believers, yet live a lie and believe a false gospel.
-Give me wisdom I pray and help me to live in unity of the Body, to walk in spirit and truth, to remain doctrinally sound, and to live a life that honours Your name.
+Help me to be discerning when meeting those who pretend to be believers yet live a lie and believe a false gospel.
+Give me wisdom, I pray, and help me to live in unity of the Body, to walk in spirit and truth, to remain doctrinally sound, and to live a life that honours Your name.
 Protect those that are deceived by false teachers and give them discernment to know the truth.
-This I ask in Jesus' name, AMEN.
+In Jesus' name, AMEN.